thecodeholic/yii2-ecommerce-website/README.md

 1. Clone the repository

 1. Go to the project root directory and run `composer install`
-1. Run `php init` from the project root directory and configure for your environment
+1. Run `php init` from the project root directory and choose your desired environment
 1. Open `common/config/main-local.php`
     - Create the database
     - Configure database credentials by changing the following lines